iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___1.4.0/report.md

 > How are supposed to trace the virus if the app is not compatible with older Android version .you need to have at least Android version 8 .
 That's very not smart.<br> :date: __2020-09-22 20:00:04__

-> It's an absolute battery drainer!
-The intentions are good and the existence of it is important but it's just killing my battery and my phone is brand new.<br> :date: __2020-08-25 04:21:04__

 #### 1-star reviews